-- There is a safeguarding policy - The Children's Trust and School operate safer recruitment procedures by ensuring there is at least one person on every recruitment panel that has completed safer recruitment training - There are procedures in place for dealing with allegations of abuse against staff and volunteers and to make a referral to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns or has resigned, or when we cease to use the service as a result of a substantiated allegation in the case of a volunteer - A senior leader has Lead Designated Child Protection Officer (DCPO) responsibility - On appointment, the DCPOs undertake interagency training and also undertake DCPO 'New to Role' and the 'Update' Course every 2 years - All other staff have Safeguarding training updated annually.
-All members of staff, volunteers and Education Governance Committee know how to respond to pupil who discloses abuse through training - A member of the Senior Leadership Team, usually the Chief Executive is nominated to liaise with the LADO in conjunction with a Children's Trust social worker within 24 hours in the event of an allegation of abuse made against the Head teacher - Safeguarding policies and procedures are reviewed regularly and are available on The Children's Trust website - The Lead DCPO, is a member of the Senior Management Team.
-DCPOs have undertaken the compulsory training delivered through the SSCB (2 days), or by an approved external training provider, and, upon appointment will undertake 'DCPO New to Role' training followed by biannual updates. - All members of staff and volunteers are provided with safeguarding awareness training at induction, including in their arrival pack, the school safeguarding statement so that they know who to discuss a concern with. - All parents/carers are made aware of the responsibilities of staff members with regard to safeguarding procedures through parent's newsletter and a safeguarding notice board. - The school will ensure that child protection concerns or allegations against adults working in the school are referred to the LADO for advice - The name of designated members of staff for Child Protection, the Designated Child Protection Officers, will be clearly advertised in the school, with a statement explaining the school's role in referring and monitoring case of suspected abuse
+- There is a safeguarding policy - The Children's Trust and School operate safer recruitment procedures by ensuring there is at least one person on every recruitment panel that has completed safer recruitment training - There are procedures in place for dealing with allegations of abuse against staff and volunteers and to make a referral to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns or has resigned, or when we cease to use the service as a result of a substantiated allegation in the case of a volunteer - There are an adequate number of Designated Child Protection Officers(DCPO) and Vulnerable Adult Protection Officers - On appointment, the DCPOs undertake interagency training and also undertake DCPO 'New to Role' and the 'Update' Course every 2 years - All other staff have Safeguarding training updated annually.
+All members of staff, volunteers and Education Governance Committee know how to respond to pupil who discloses abuse through training - A member of the Senior Leadership Team, usually the Chief Executive is nominated to liaise with the DO in conjunction with a Children's Trust social worker within 24 hours in the event of an allegation of abuse made against the Head teacher - Safeguarding policies and procedures are reviewed regularly and are available on The Children's Trust website - All members of staff and volunteers are provided with safeguarding awareness training at induction, including in their arrival pack, the school safeguarding statement so that they know who to discuss a concern with. - All parents/carers are made aware of the responsibilities of staff members with regard to safeguarding procedures through parent's newsletter and a safeguarding notice board. - The school will ensure that child protection concerns or allegations against adults working in the school are referred to the DO for advice - The name of designated members of staff for Child Protection, the Designated Child Protection Officers, Vulnerable Adult Protection Officers will be clearly advertised in the school, with a statement explaining the school's role in referring and monitoring case of suspected abuse